yuanxizhang/yuanxizhang.github.io/_posts/2020-12-10-a_react_quiz_app_for_developers.markdown

 React developers are able to create large web applications which use data that can change over time, without reloading the page.
 Its main goal is to be fast, simple and scalable.

-## Goal: Build a Quiz App with React + Redux + Rails API
+## Goal: build a quiz app with React + Redux

 This simple web application will help new developers master programming skills and improve their chances of getting a developer job.
-The frontend is built with React and Redux, the backend is a Rails REST API with PostgreSQL as database tool.
+The frontend is built with React and Redux.
+For the backend, I made a Rails REST API with PostgreSQL database.

 ## Demo
 [Quiz Game live demo](https://quiz-box.netlify.app/#/flashcards)